 - Pickling salt.
 Pickling is very fine and has no additives.
 It's used in brines used to pickle foods.

 - Celtic salt.
 Celtic salt is harvested from the Celtic Sea near Brittany, France.

 - Seasoned salt.
 This refers to a variety of salts mixed with herbs or spices, such as garlic or onions.

 - Sendha namak (Himalayan rock salt).
 This is a large crystalline salt that's harvested from the Punjab region of Pakistan.
-The crystals are off-white, pink, and sometimes dark red in color.
-Research shows that this type of salt may offer benefits for those of us with kidney disease.
+The crystals are off-white to white in color.
+Research shows that this type of salt may offer benefits for those with kidney disease.

-- Kala namak (Black salt).
-This is a dark, reddish-black crystalline salt that turns a pinkish grey color when ground up.
+- Kala namak (Black salt - Himalayan rock salt).
+This is a dark, reddish-black crystalline salt that turns a grey to pinkish color when ground up.
 It has a distinct, sulfurous odor and taste.